Menu

 First-Party Trusts

 A first-party special needs trust is funded with assets belonging to the person with disabilities.
-As discussed previously, new rules make it easier for individuals to create these for themselves.
-First-party trusts provide independence and security.
+Federal law changes have made it possible for the individual to establish certain first-party trusts themselves, but strict requirements still apply.

 Third-Party Trusts